fordicus/RT-Data/README.md

-# ByBit Spot OrderBook Dataset
+# High-Frequency Spot OrderBook Dataset

-This repository manages high-frequency historical Level 2 (DOM) data from ByBit Spot markets.
-The goal is to structure this data for use in Reinforcement Learning (RL) and Transformer-based models to extract alpha signals from order book dynamics.
+This repository manages high-frequency Level 2 (DOM) data from a major cryptocurrency spot exchange.
+The goal is to structure this data for use in Reinforcement Learning (RL) and Transformer-based models to extract alpha signals from market microstructure dynamics.

 ---

 ## 🧭 Mission Summary

-- Automate the download and organization of ByBit Spot OrderBook tick data.
+- Automate the download and organization of spot OrderBook tick data.
 - Visualize snapshots and deltas via GUI.
 - Generate datasets at fine timestamp resolutions (e.g., 10s or true tick).
 - Build infrastructure for training RL and Transformer models: